Chimanimani National Park

 • Inform someone about your hiking plans and expected return time.

-• Carry a map and compass, or use a GPS device to navigate the trails.
+• Use a map and compass or a GPS device to navigate the trails.

 Posted by